handsOnpipeline/btp-kyma-day2-operations/documentation/meter/update-easyfranchise/README.md

-# Update the Easy Franchise Application
+# Update the Easy Franchise App

-As mentioned in the previous chapter, the Easy Franchise application needs to be updated to call the API provided by the Day2 service once a user starts the application.
+As mentioned in the previous chapter, the Easy Franchise needs to be updated to call the API provided by the Day2 service once an user starts the app.

 ### Update the Easy Franchise Service

 > **Hint:** be aware that you can use the [final code]((../../../../day2-final/code/easyfranchise/source/backend/ef-service/)) from the branch **day2-final** if you encounter any issues.

-1. If you haven't already done this, clone the GitHub repository and navigate to the folder [backend](../../../code/easyfranchise/source/backend/) where you will find the respective code for the Easy Franchise application.
+1. If you didn't do it before, please clone the GitHub repository and navigate to the folder [backend](../../../code/easyfranchise/source/backend/) where you will find the respective code for the Easy Franchise app.

-1. Open the file [backend/ef-service/src/main/java/dev/kyma/samples/easyfranchise/EFService.java](../../../code/easyfranchise/source/backend/ef-service/src/main/java/dev/kyma/samples/easyfranchise/EFService.java) in your preferred editor.
+1. Open the file [backend/ef-service/src/main/java/dev/kyma/samples/easyfranchise/EFService.java](../../../code/easyfranchise/source/backend/ef-service/src/main/java/dev/kyma/samples/easyfranchise/EFService.java) in your perfered editor.

-1. Add some new methods within class **EFService** by pasting the following code to send the request to the API of the the Day2 app:
+1. Add a new method **meterUserLogin** and paste the following code to send the request to the API of the the Day2 app:
    ```java
    @PUT
    @Consumes(MediaType.APPLICATION_JSON)